 This experience changed forever my outlook of life and career: I saw how I would have never discovered the amazing richness and transformational power already present in my neighborhood, if I had not given up my belief that I needed to know, plan, control, be in charge of my own life.
 And I also made another discovery: there are many different types of meditation approaches and styles, and when you find the one that works for you, you will be able to start meditating (almost) effortlessly.
 Coach Michael Neill says that "Clarity is the mind's natural state" and I couldn't agree more.
 It takes practice to meditate for long periods of time, but no practice at all to start with a 5 or 10 min meditation.
 I expected to work super hard at making silent meditation work for me, and instead found that it was just a matter of finding the right approach - in my case sound!
 I didn't even know that was an option.

-We are brought up to believe we have to fix ourselves, that if something comes easy it is not worth our time, that we need to plan, figure out all little details, work harder than anyone else.
-All these are incredibly destructive beliefs that cause people unnecessary suffering and generate a lot of fear.
+We are brought up to believe we have to fix ourselves, that if something comes easy it is not worth our time, that we need to plan, figure out all the little details, work harder than anyone else.
+All these can become incredibly destructive beliefs that cause people unnecessary suffering and generate a lot of fear.
 I am still working on completely freeing myself of my own conditioning, but after the first year and a half of chanting and meditation, I did start to experience inner peace regardless of what was going on in my life.
-In other words, I became much more resilient to the ups and downs of life – and this is why I encourage you to develop your own meditation practice: it requires just a few minutes a week to get started, and if you keep going, the benefits will be life-changing.
+In other words, I became much more resilient to the ups and downs of life - and this is why I encourage you to develop your own meditation practice: it requires just a few minutes a week to get started, and if you keep going, the benefits will be life-changing.